Creative coding with circles

 Recall from the “Getting Started” example that

-Note that in the above we returned NULL
+Note that in the above we returned NULL at the end of setup because

 JavaScript does not allow returning assignments and control-flow